Arisamin/MyVaronis_BigResultHandler/docs/RESULT_HANDLER_LLD.md

 ### Why Not Rx?
 - Rx is powerful for event composition but less suited for explicit thread management and backpressure in high-throughput, I/O-bound scenarios.
 - TPL Dataflow provides more direct control over concurrency, memory, and error handling.

+#### Why Rx Is Not Suitable for Explicit Thread Management

+Rx (.NET Reactive Extensions) is designed for composing and reacting to asynchronous event streams, but it abstracts away explicit thread management and backpressure control.
+Here’s why it’s not ideal for this scenario:

+1. **Threading is Abstracted, Not Explicitly Controlled:**
+   - Rx lets you specify where (on which scheduler) observers run, but it doesn’t give you direct control over when the producer (the queue consumer) is allowed to release its thread.
+   - If you subscribe to an observable, the producer may keep its thread busy until the observer completes processing, unless you explicitly offload work (e.g., with `ObserveOn` or `SubscribeOn`), which can be error-prone and hard to reason about in high-throughput, I/O-bound scenarios.

+2. **No Built-in Backpressure or Bounded Queuing:**
+   - Rx does not natively support backpressure (controlling the rate at which producers emit items based on consumer readiness).
+   - If the consumer is slow, the producer may overwhelm the system with events, leading to unbounded memory growth or dropped messages.

+3. **Immediate Callback Execution by Default:**
+   - By default, Rx invokes observer callbacks synchronously on the producer’s thread unless you explicitly schedule otherwise.
+   - This means the queue consumer thread could be blocked until the entire message is processed, which is exactly what you want to avoid.

+4. **No Native Support for Asynchronous/Awaitable Processing:**
+   - Rx is not designed for async/await patterns out of the box.
+Handling asynchronous message processing (e.g., streaming to blob storage) requires awkward workarounds, such as wrapping async code in `Task.Run`, which can lead to thread pool starvation or subtle bugs.

+5. **TPL Dataflow is Designed for This Use Case:**
+   - TPL Dataflow’s `ActionBlock` is built for decoupling producer and consumer, with explicit control over concurrency, bounded capacity, and async processing.
+   - You can post a message to an `ActionBlock` and immediately release the producer thread, knowing the block will process messages in the background.

+**Summary:**
+Rx is great for event composition and UI/reactive programming, but for high-throughput, I/O-bound, and memory-sensitive server-side message processing where you need explicit thread release and backpressure, TPL Dataflow is a much better fit.